heatherbaier/dist-ml/distributed-ml-with-pytorch/torchBasics.md

-# What is Torch?
+# What is Torch, and why this guide?
+This guide provides a basic, single-node single-core implementation of a Torch script.
+It serves as the basis for our guide on [how to parallelize deep learning models](distributed-ml-with-pytorch/torchDist.md).
 Torch is a very popular library for handling matrix operations on GPU (similar to numpy, but with a focus on GPU support).
 The most common way to use Torch - at least in this authors world - is through a wrapper called PyTorch.
 This brief guide will show an example of implementing code in PyTorch on our cluster, but we won't be distributing it just yet.

 # Example Data
 Our example dataset is going to be a satellite dataset from UC Merced.
 You can download it from: